 The Baltic University Programme

 Founded in 1991, The Baltic University Programme (BUP) currently comprises 84 Member Universities in the drainage area of the Baltic Sea Region.
-Being an innovative Programme by its nature, BUP strives to find novel ways of interaction and cooperation among universities by promoting openness, internationalization and mobility in the Baltic Sea Region.
+Being an innovative Programme by its nature, BUP strives to find novel ways of interaction and cooperation among universities by promoting openness, internationalisation and mobility in the Baltic Sea Region.
 The main aim is to support the work to build strong regional educational and research communities.

 The programme is committed to the creation and dissemination of new knowledge in the fields of sustainable development, environmental protection, nature resources, democracy and education for sustainable development (ESD).
 This is achieved by developing and offer university courses, support multi- and interdisciplinary research co-operations, and by participation in transdisciplinary projects in cooperation with different stakeholders in society as authorities, municipalities and business.